jeenasusankurian/Secure-GSM-Based-Thermal-Monitoring-and-Set-Point-Control-System-/README.md

 19. The system continues monitoring temperature and relative humidity while handling authorized GSM commands and local configuration requests.

+## System Modules

+The system is divided into the following functional modules:

+- **Temperature and Humidity Monitoring Module** – Reads temperature and relative humidity from the DHT11 sensor and provides the measured values to the LPC2148 for processing.

+- **Display Module** – Displays temperature, relative humidity, menus, configuration options, and system status information on the LCD.

+- **GSM Communication Module** – Handles SMS transmission and reception through the GSM M660A module using UART communication.

+- **EEPROM Configuration Module** – Stores and retrieves temperature and humidity set-points, password, and authorized mobile number using the AT24C256 EEPROM through I2C communication.

+- **Local Configuration Module** – Provides password-protected local configuration using the EINT0 switch, LCD, and 4×4 matrix keypad.

+- **Security and Authentication Module** – Verifies the authorized mobile number, password, and SMS command format before processing remote configuration commands.

+- **RTC Module** – Maintains date and time information for timestamping alert SMS messages.

+- **Alert and Indication Module** – Provides fault indication and generates SMS alerts when configured temperature or humidity limits are exceeded.

 ## System Flow

 ![System Flow](System_Flow.png)